Vrouwen Eredivisie: Restart and growth (2015–2024)

-FC Twente won its second Eredivisie title in 2015–16, and Jill Roord of FC Twente was the top scorer with 20 goals.
+FC Twente won its second Eredivisie title in 2015–16, and Jill Roord of Twente was the top scorer with 20 goals.
 The 2016–17 season was played by eight clubs after Achilles '29 was confirmed as newcomers on 16 June 2016.
-Ajax won the title for the first time, and Telstar's Katja Snoeijs was the top scorer with 21 goals.
+Ajax won their first title, and Telstar's Katja Snoeijs was the top scorer with 21 goals.

 On 1 March 2017, Telstar announced it was being replaced by a new club, VV Alkmaar.
 VV officially formed on 21 April.
-On 10 April 2017, Excelsior Barendrecht became the ninth team in the Eredivisie.

-On 19 April 2019, Achilles '29 announced it was ending its participation in the league.
-The club had poor finances and poor performances, finishing above last place once in its three years in the Eredivisie.
+On 10 April, Excelsior Barendrecht became the ninth team in the Eredivisie.
+On 19 April 2019, Achilles '29 announced it was ending its participation in the Eredivisie.
+The club had poor finances and poor performances, finishing above last place once in its three years in the league.
 One week later, on 26 April, sc Heerenveen also announced it would cease competing.
 However, on 19 June, the club reversed course and announced it would continue its women's team.

 Due to COVID-19, the 2019–20 season ended early, with the final match played on 18 February 2020.
 No champion was named, with PSV having the most points when the season was halted.
 Joëlle Smits of PSV was the leading scorer with 16 goals.

-2020–present: new name, more teams

 In August 2020, the league was re-branded as Vrouwen Eredivisie and given a new logo with a stylized lioness.

 On 31 March 2021, Feyenoord announced that the club would join the Eredivisie in the 2021–22 season.
 In January 2022, Dutch media reported that Fortuna Sittard and Telstar would compete in the Eredivisie the following season, taking the league to 11 clubs.
 Telstar returned to the league after five years, while Fortuna was a newcomer.
 Both sought to capitalise on the growing domestic popularity of the women's game.
 FC Utrecht rejoined the Eredivisie in the 2023–24 season, bringing the league to 12 clubs.
-That season, AZ Alkmaar replaced VV Alkmaar in the league.
+That season, AZ Alkmaar replaced VV Alkmaar, rejoining the league for the first time since 2011.